 A possible solution to help Richard is to show him how budgeting and resourcing works in your team, and let him help you with the process.
 He is learning skills that matter to him, and you are delegating some of your workload at the same time.

 You might think that this example is a bit far-fetched, but I disagree.
-You can always engage people in different ways, even when their goals have nothing to do with your team’s work.
+The takeaway here is that you can often engage people in different ways, even when their goals have nothing to do with your team’s work.

 But unless you know what they want in life, you’ll never be able to do it.